mcskware/lints_wkspc_2024/README.md

 exclude it in `.gitignore`, since that's a judgment I don't want to make for all projects.
 You are free to add it to your `.gitignore` as you see fit (if you're building a library only crate, for example).

+### Comments

+There are several lints enabled that tackle comments.
+Specifically, you'll probably run into warnings when you don't include module-level documentation for each module, as well as comments for structs and struct fields.

+It is very tempting to address these by just tacking on a short comment or letting your IDE fill them in with a suggestion.
+I just want to warn you here: be strong!
+Write good comments early, and be descriptive about your struct fields (especially `pub` fields).
+I personally have a huge bias to think to myself, "oh this is super understandable, a short comment should be fine!"
+But even one short hour later, I run into that field, and I have already forgotten if there were any nuances, invariants to consider, or other gotchas that might be present.

+This is super common advice, of course, I just thought I'd mention it here (mostly to remind myself when I use this template again).